 Great Pumpkin Festival — Vernon

-If you are looking for the one-stop shop of harvest fairs, Heaven Hill Farm's annual event touts itself as the largest fall festival in northern New Jersey, taking place weekends and select weekdays through early November.
-This event has it all: a hay maze, a spider web crawl, a monster slingshot, a boo barn, an obstacle course, duck and pig races, and much, much more.
-Carnival rides and pony rides are available for an additional fee.
+Heaven Hill Farm's fall festival takes place every weekend and certain weekdays through early November.
+This event has it all: a hay maze, spider web crawl, monster slingshot, boo barn, obstacle course, duck and pig races, and much more.

 Hopewell Harvest Fair — Hopewell